 Manheim is a very small borough located in the state of Pennsylvania.
-With a population of 4,870 people and four constituent neighborhoods, Manheim is the 301st largest community in Pennsylvania.
-Manheim has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 4,849 people and four constituent neighborhoods, Manheim is the 301st largest community in Pennsylvania.
+Manheim has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Manheim is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Manheim is a borough of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Manheim who work in office and administrative support (19.21%), sales jobs (9.67%), and personal care services (7.99%).
+Unlike some boroughs, Manheim isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Manheim are a mix of both white- and blue-collar jobs.
+Overall, Manheim is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Manheim who work in office and administrative support (15.33%), food service (13.79%), and management occupations (7.51%).

-The percentage of adults in Manheim with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.42% of adults in Manheim have a bachelor's degree or advanced degree.
+The education level of Manheim citizens is a little higher than the average for US cities and towns: 21.69% of adults in Manheim have at least a bachelor's degree.

 The people who call Manheim home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manheim residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manheim include Irish, Scottish, Italian, and Swiss.
+Important ancestries of people in Manheim include German, Irish, Italian, Swiss, and English.

 The most common language spoken in Manheim is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Italian and Spanish.